netzpirat/guard-cucumber/README.md

 Guard::Cucumber allows you to automatically run Cucumber features when files are modified.

-Tested on MRI Ruby 1.9.3, 2.0.0, 2.1.0 and the latest versions of JRuby & Rubinius.
+Tested on MRI Ruby 1.9.3, 2.0.0, 2.1.0 and the latest versions of JRuby.

 If you have any questions please join us on our [Google group](http://groups.google.com/group/guard-dev) or on `#guard` (irc.freenode.net).